 (I had a moment of remembering My Big Fat Greek Wedding from that last sentence… anyone else?)

-So, I bought exactly one of this variety and planted it on the other side of the fence, in the small garden I created by the air conditioning unit.
-These are supposed to range from faint blue-gray to white to pink, so I’m pleased to see the white/gray colors popping up!
+So, I bought exactly one of the Blushing Bride Hydrangea variety and planted it on the other side of the fence, in the small garden I created by the air conditioning unit.
+I really wanted to see if they would change to a blue color or stay white.
+This variety of hydrangea is supposed to range from faint blue-gray to white to pink, so I’m pleased to see the white/gray colors popping up!